burggraf/firestore-supabase-comparison/README.md

 #### Supabase
 Supabase Realtime latency has the potential to have much lower latency for time-sensitive applications, although at this time there are also no strict guarantees.

+## Document Database vs. Relational Database
+### Typical Business Requirements
+- Some applications need to store blocks of unstructured data or data with a variable structure, or deeply nested data.

+#### Firestore
+Firestore is, by nature, a document database, so it excels at storing document-based data such as JSON data.
+However, there are some limitations to how document data can be stored in or retrieved from a Firestore database.

+##### Collection -> Document -> Collection -> Document
+While Firestore does support subcollections, all data in Firestore must adhere to a pattern where a collection must contain documents, and a document can contain a collection, which can contain other documents, one of which can have a sub-collection, and so on.
+A document can't have a sub-document, nor can a collection have a sub-collection.

+Firestore cannot index data deeply nested in a document so it's usually advised that you split things up into sub-collections and index those individually.
+This can get complex and difficult when modeling certain data structures that have variable levels of nesting.

+#### Supabase
+While supbase is based on a relational database (PostgreSQL), its support for JSON (document) data is very powerful and easy to use.
+Any PostgreSQL table can have any number of JSON fields which can contain any valid JSON data.

+Data inside JSON fields can be indexed just like any other type of field, no matter how deeply nested.
+JSON fields can contain objects, string data, numeric data, arrays, and can be nested to any level needed.
+This brings all the power of document databases to a relational database, with complete indexing and retrieval capabilities.